elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Refactoring

-To remove this anti-pattern, whenever a `Map` has keys of `Atom` type, replace the dynamic access to its values per strict access.
-When a non-existent key is strictly accessed, Elixir raises an error immediately, allowing developers to find bugs faster.
+To remove this anti-pattern, whenever a `Map` has keys of `Atom` type, replace the dynamic access to its values by the `map.field`syntax.
+When a non-existent key is statically accessed, Elixir raises an error immediately, allowing developers to find bugs faster.
 The next code illustrates the refactoring of `plot/1`, removing this anti-pattern:

 ```elixir
 defmodule Graphics do